cea-trust-platform/cea-trust-platform.github.io/README.md

-# Welcome to the TRUST's website !
+# Welcome to the TRUST website !

-This page is public and hosted on GitHub pages for free !
+This page is public and hosted for free on GitHub Pages!

+Click **https://cea-trust-platform.github.io** to see how wonderful it is 😃

 Credits to the open-source **[Jekyll Serif Theme](https://github.com/zerostaticthemes/jekyll-serif-theme)**.